boson112358/Group-project/README.md

 # Group-project

-Alberto: galaxy models, final implementation
+Alberto: galaxy models, final implementation, galaxy initial conditions

-Davey: Solar System, BH code
+Davey: Solar System, BH code, dynamic initial conditions

-Zhen: IGM code
+Zhen: IGM code, density gradient

 Each initializing function should take in initial conditions as an argument, as output the object(s), the solver, the converter